 Yadlee Stone Circle consists of nine stones forming a low ring, with a further 17 stones scattered mostly to the south and west.
 This site formed part of a 2013 study by students at Edinburgh University, who noted intervisibility and possible alignments between this monument and others in the landscape: on the spring equinox at sunrise with Witches Cairn, and at sunset with Rook Law Cairn; and at sunset on the winter solstice with Spartleton Cairn.
 This means that, to someone standing at Yadlee stone circle on the given dates, the sun appears to rise or set from behind the other monuments.
 The equinox and solstice were likely important dates in the prehistoric agrarian calendar, marking a change in the seasons and a turning point in the year.

-Close to medieval Penshiel Grange is a stone circle comprising one large, upright stone known as Chapel Stone and three smaller stones, perhaps set on edge or perhaps toppled from their original positions.
+Close to medieval Penshiel Grange is a standing stone known as Chapel Stone, which may have formed a stone circle along with three smaller stones, perhaps set on edge or perhaps toppled from their original positions.
 There is a notable concentration of similar stone settings and small cairns in the area around Pensheil.